cudeso/misp-tip-of-the-week/README.md

 # Tips of the Week

+20230324 **Administration** *sharing* *distribution*

+>You can limit the access to unpublished events on your server to only users part of the event creator organisation with the setting 'MISP.unpublishedprivate'.
+A great way to make the event only available once you consider it ready for publication.

+***

 20230317 **Misc** *attribute* *datamodel* *validation*

 >MISP comes with an extensive set of built-in attributes.
 Consult generateTypeDefinitions in 'app/Model/Attribute.php' for implementation details and 'app/Lib/Tools/AttributeValidationTool.php' for the attribute validations.